 Though called a crawfish or seafood boil, it is really more of a simmer and poach process.
 This allows the tails to soak up all the spicy seasonings, and the flavors of the other ingredients to marry.
 Everyone has their go-to recipe for boiling crawfish.
 It’s like gumbo, there are just so many options.

-This time of year reminds me of being at college in Baton Rouge, at LSU.
+This time of year reminds me of being at college in Baton Rouge at LSU.
 I had eaten more than my fair share of crawfish at many a New Orleans boil prior, but in Baton Rouge my crawfish consumption became more prevalent.
-I remember studying in the sorority house and when someone would just utter the word crawfish, the girls and I would be out of the door to the nearest market, picking up a personal 5 pounds to consume at a mere .99 cents per pound…boiled.
+I remember studying in the sorority house and when someone would just utter the word crawfish, the girls and I would be out of the door and to the nearest market, picking up a personal 5 pounds to consume at a mere .99 cents per pound…boiled.
 Those were the days.
-I did just say that, so I must be getting old.

 Crawfish season begins late January and runs through June.
 In June they are a bit harder to peel and in January they are smaller, but anytime is a good time for a crawfish boil in my opinion.

 The Basics needed for a crawfish boil are (not necessarily in order):

 1) a big pot (60 quart per one 30 pound sack) with wire basket insert

 2) a propane tank